Erick Ferigra: Club career

 Ferigra began his career with Kelme, then the Barcelona academy.
 In 2017, he moved to Italy with Fiorentina, then Torino, with Barcelona receiving 15% of the transfer fee.

 Ferigra made his competitive debut for Torino on 12 August 2018 in a 4–0 home win against Cosenza in the Coppa Italia.
 On 5 August 2019, he joined Serie B club Ascoli on loan.

 On 7 June 2021, Ferigra returned to Spain after signing a three-year contract with UD Las Palmas in Segunda División.
-On 23 August of the following year, he terminated his link and moved to F.C.
-Paços de Ferreira in Portugal.
+On 23 August of the following year, he terminated his link and moved to Paços de Ferreira in Portugal.

 International career

 He made his national team debut on 8 October 2020 in a World Cup qualifier game against Argentina.

 Personal life

 Ferigra has a Spanish passport allowing him to count as an EU player.